mbdevpl/VaDoR/README.md

 About this project
 ------------------

-This is a 3-person team project that we did for Algorithms & Complexity course during our Bachelor studies.
+A 3-person team project that we did for Algorithms & Complexity course during our Bachelor studies.
 The project introduced the problem starting with a rectangular board filled with domino pieces, and defined certain rules for removing them.
 The task was to design and implement an algorithm that removes (in accordance with rules) as many domino pieces as possible from the board